lxvm/AutoBZ.jl/docs/src/pages/workflow.md

 This process is similar to running jobs on a cluster, where it will be benefical to set the `--threads` flag.

+## Contributing

+Read the [contributing guidelines](https://github.com/lxvm/AutoBZ.jl/tree/main/CONTRIBUTING.md) for guidance on PRs, issues, and discussions on matters relating to contributing to AutoBZ.jl.

 ## Development

 Anyone interested in developing AutoBZ.jl will likely benefit from a